github/docs/content/actions/security-guides/automatic-token-authentication.md

 You can see the permissions that `GITHUB_TOKEN` had for a specific job in the "Set up job" section of the workflow run log.
 For more information, see "[AUTOTITLE](/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs)."

 You can use the `permissions` key in your workflow file to modify permissions for the `GITHUB_TOKEN` for an entire workflow or for individual jobs.
 This allows you to configure the minimum required permissions for a workflow or job.
-When the `permissions` key is used, all unspecified permissions are set to no access, with the exception of the `metadata` scope, which always gets read access.
+When the `permissions` key is used, a whitelist approach is used, all unspecified permissions are set to no access, with the exception of the `metadata` scope, which always gets read access.

+Please note that the `permissions` key in the workflow file takes an whitelist approach.

 {% data reusables.actions.forked-write-permission %}